tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 For more information on the various approaches and proposals, please see the [mempool discussion](https://github.com/tendermint/tendermint/discussions/6295).

+## Prior Art

+TODO: Reference, at a high level, mempool designs from other major protocols, e.g. Ethereum, AVA, and Diem.

 ## Decision

 To incorporate a priority-based flexible and performant mempool in Tendermint Core,